feathery-org/slate/source/index.html.md

-logo | URL (Optional)    | A URL to the logo to display in this workspace brand_url | URL (Optional)    | A link to the brand website brand_name | String (Optional) | The name of the white label brand
+logo | URL (Optional)    | A URL to the logo to display in this workspace brand_url | URL (Optional)    | A link to the brand website brand_name | String (Optional) | The name of the white label brand brand_primary_color | Hex Color | 6-digit hex code of the primary color of the brand brand_secondary_color | Hex Color | 6-digit hex code of the secondary color of the brand metadata | Object | Key-value pairs of arbitrary metadata to configure and identify this workspace

 ### Response Body
 Parameter | Type                  | Description
 --------- |-----------------------| -----------
-id | UUID                  | Your unique workspace ID name | String                | The human-readable name of the workspace, e.g. "Company 1" logo | URL                   | A URL to the logo to display in this workspace brand_url | URL    | A link to the brand website brand_name | String | The name of the white label brand
+id | UUID                  | Your unique workspace ID

+Request parameters are returned as well in the response.

 ## Retrieve a Workspace